"Fighting Fires with Facts"

 To effectively fight fire we need to know what happened.
 Hence, every report, however small the incident, is important.

-The Maine Fire Incident Reporting System (MEFIRS) is a FREE statewide NFIRS reporting application available to all Maine Fire Departments.
-MEFIRS is operated by the Maine State Fire Marshal's Office as an extension of the Maine Emergency Services Reporting System administered by the Bureau of Emergency Medical Services within the Maine Department of Public Safety.
+As for ImageTrend or MEFIRS, the Maine State Fire Marshal's Office will continue to provide this to Maine departments FREE of charge.
+ImageTrend is currently underway making the necessary changes to help you move to NEIRS.
+ImageTrend will continue to serve as an extension of the Maine Emergency Services Reporting System administered by the Bureau of Emergency Medical Services within the Maine Department of Public Safety.

 Understanding fire in Maine will: